 We take account of most types of income from state benefits.
 However, there are some benefits which we ignore.
 We take account of capital and investments over £14,250 but do not take account of earned income from paid employment.
-Please refer to page 4 and 5 for further information.
+Please note that we cannot accept redacted or amended documents.